BDC Hamburger Icon

 • Leases covering utilities (if yours does, consider that bill as an added expense if you buy)

 There’s no blanket answer for whether to purchase or lease your next property.
-It depends on how your business is faring, whether cash flow is more important than equity, if you prefer to control your property or have the ease of someone else caring for it and myriad other factors.
-Take time to make an informed choice.
+It depends on how your business is faring, whether maximizing your cash flow is more important than building equity right now, if you prefer to control your property or have the ease of someone else caring for it, and myriad other factors.
+Take the time to make an informed choice.

 Jennifer Dublino contributed to this article.